-Windows, external doors and joinery Repair category 2 Notes Some double glazed units are defective having failed and allowed condensation to form between the panes.
-Repairs, including the replacement of defective units, will be required.
+Windows, external doors and joinery Repair category 2 Notes A double glazed unit is defective having failed and allowed condensation to form between the panes.
+Repairs, including the replacement of defective unit, will be required.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-Minor impact damage noted to the uPVC back door.